MdArgentum/MdArgentum/README.md

 </div>

 ### Hi there 👋, My Name is ###MD.
 RASHEL MIA
-#### I am Software Developer (PHP & Laravel)
-![I am Software Developer (PHP & Laravel)]

-Hello!
-I'm a passionate software developer with expertise in PHP and the Laravel framework.
+I'm a passionate software developer useing PHP (Laravel) with expertise in PHP and the Laravel framework.
 I have a strong background in developing robust and scalable web applications, and I'm constantly seeking new challenges to enhance my skills and knowledge in the ever-evolving world of technology.

 ##Technical Skills
 Programming Languages: PHP, JavaScript, Python, HTML, CSS